Welcome to the ATOP home page

 - Watch activity only

-By default, it only shows system-resources and processes that were
+By default, it only shows system resources and processes that were

-really active during the last interval (output related to resources or
+really active during the last interval, so

-processes that were completely passive during the interval is by
+passive during the interval is by default suppressed.

 - Watch deviations only